uuid6/new-uuid-encoding-techniques-ietf-draft/draft-davis-uuidrev-alternate-uuid-encoding-methods.md

 While overhauling RFC4122 content and creating UUIDv6, UUIDv7, and UUIDv8 for RFC9562; one of the largest topics for discussion was that of alternate encodings.
 This tremendous show of support for the topic has proven that an update is required.
 This topic grew in length to the point where it needed to be split out of the revision and into a separate document which focuses solely on the topic of alternate UUID Encoding.

 This document will cover the most common alternate UUID Encoding methods used in the field while covering the pros and cons for each.
-The latter half of this document will cover the best practice and considerations that implementations should take into considerations while selecting, implementing and even building new alternate UUID encoding method outside of the items covered in {{alt_encodings}}.
+The latter half of this document will cover the best practice and considerations that implementations should factor in while selecting, implementing and even building new alternate UUID encoding method outside of the items covered in {{alt_encodings}}{: format="title"}.
 These best practices are a result of many years of research, community feedback and inspection of over 55 different alternate UUID encoding implementations across 17 different alphabets.
-(See {{examples}}.)
+(See {{examples}}{: format="title"}.)

 # Terminology